- 791 students (372 undergrads, 419 grad students)

 - 12 endowed professorships

-- 7 key national and state nursing organization presidents*
+- 9 key national and state nursing organization presidents and immediate past-presidents on faculty*

 - 4 degree programs